Swift Green Line: History

 Community Transit announced plans for a second Swift line in November 2013, tentatively named "Swift II", that would serve a 12.5 mi corridor between the Boeing Everett Factory and Mill Creek.
 The line was created out of two Transit Emphasis Corridors on Airport Road and State Route 527.
 A study was partially funded by the state legislature in 2012 and was prepared by Parsons Brinckerhoff, determining that the project would cost $42–48 million to construct and attract 3,300 riders when it opened.

 The Federal Transit Administration approved project development in December 2014, a prerequisite to federal grants for capital construction and vehicle acquisition.
 During the 2015 session of the Washington State Legislature, Community Transit was granted the authority to increase sales taxes to fund operation of Swift II, pending voter approval via a ballot measure; the Washington State Department of Transportation also gave $6.8 million in funding to build the line's northern terminus at Seaway Transit Center.
 The ballot measure was approved by voters in November 2015, allowing for construction to begin sooner.

 In August 2016, Community Transit announced that the Swift II project would be known as the "Green Line", while the first line would become the "Blue Line", and that the line would open in 2019.
 The $73 million cost of the Swift Green Line project was mostly covered by federal subsidies, including $43 million from a Federal Transit Administration "Small Starts" grant awarded in 2018.
 An additional $6.8 million grant from the Washington State Department of Transportation was used to build the line's northern terminus at Seaway Transit Center.

 Construction on the Seaway Transit Center began in May 2017 and was scheduled to be finished by mid-2018.
 Construction on the rest of the stations and the 128th Street overpass began in November 2017.
 The queue jump and bus lane on the west side of the 128th Street interchange was opened in January 2018.
 Service began on March 24, 2019, a few weeks after the start of passenger flights to Paine Field.
+At the onset of the COVID-19 pandemic in March 2020, Green Line buses were temporarily reduced to a weekday frequency of 15 minutes; fare collection was also suspended until June 1.
+The line's normal service level—with a frequency of 10 minutes on weekdays—was restored in September 2020.

+An extension into downtown Bothell and the University of Washington Bothell campus is planned to between 2028 and 2031 following the completion of new lanes on Bothell Way.
+Up to six new stations would be added south of Canyon Park, including two shared the Stride S3 Line, a bus rapid transit route operated by Sound Transit.